ctripcorp/SQLlin/sqllin-dsl/doc/getting-start.md

 the correct value.
 If you don't pass the parameter manually, _sqllin-processor_ will use the class name as table name, for example, `Person`'s default table name is "Person".

 In _sqllin-dsl_, objects are serialized to SQL and deserialized from cursor depend on _kotlinx.serialization_.
 So, you also need to add the `@Serializable` onto your data classes.
+Therefore, if you want to ignore some properties when serialization or deserialization and `Table` classes generation, you can annotate your properties with `kotlinx.serialization.Transient`.

 ## Next Step